spozer/sudokuai/sudoku_scanner/README.md

 ## Project structure

 * `src`: Contains the native source code, and a CmakeFile.txt file for building that source code into a dynamic library.

 * `lib`: Contains the Dart code that defines the API of the plugin, and which calls into the native code using `dart:ffi`.

 * `android`: Contains the build files and JNI libraries for building and bundling the native code library with the platform application.

-* `linux`: Contains the build files and third-party libraries for building the native code for debugging and testing purposes.

-* `dev`: Contains source code for debugging the native code.
+* `dev`: Contains source code and 3rd party libraries for debugging and testing the native code under Linux.

-* `test`: Contains tests using GoogleTest for testing the native code.

 ## How to build